apache/accumulo-testing/test/stress/README.md

 The utilities are run on a normal, initialized Accumulo cluster.
 By default, they only work with a table named "stress_test".

-The start and stop scripts rely on pssh.
-Before running them, you will need to install pssh on the machines that will be controlled by them.
+The start and stop scripts rely on parallel-ssh.
+Before running them, you will need to install parallel-ssh on the machines that will be controlled by them.

 ## Running